 GSW Great North Woods Weekend in Review

-Arrangements have been made for the 2018 weekend on July 20-22 with the Lancaster Motor Inn agreeing to hold our discounted 2017 room rates until July 1.
+Arrangements are being made for the 2019 weekend with the Lancaster Motor Inn but higher room rates are expected.
+The $69.00 rate this year was a “special deal” whereas local accommodations are currently $95 to $125 per night.
 Mark your calendars now for your next fun adventure in the Great North Woods.
 This low-key, no-registration weekend event is a “great escape” from hectic summer activities.
 The scenic views, covered bridges, great roads, and low traffic make this a perfect mid-summer break, year after year.
-Join us in 2018 and find out for yourself!
+Join us in 2019 and find out for yourself!

 Weekend Events Coordinator